simonangel-fong/Note_Tech/Operating_System/linux/filesystem/acl/acl.md

   - allow you to assign **specific permissions to individual users or groups** for files and directories, beyond the typical owner, group, and others model.

 - **Advantages**:

   - **Granular control**:
     - ACLs allow setting permissions for multiple users or groups on the same file or directory.
   - **No need to create new groups**:
     - You can assign permissions to individual users without changing group memberships.
   - **More flexibility**:
     - You can define read, write, and execute permissions for each user or group independently.

+- categorized
+  - `access ACLs`: set on individual files and directories
+  - `default ACLs`: only be applied at the directory level with files and subdirectories inheriting them automatically.

 ---